-- 12.1 CPP Investments may use derivatives to achieve its portfolio management objectives, including strategies to achieve intended market, credit, interest rate and currency exposures, mitigate and manage risks, reduce costs, increase expected returns, increase cash liquidity or diversify financing and investing alternatives available to each Investment Portfolio and Pool. - 12.2 The fair values, notional amounts and contractual maturities of all derivatives financial instruments are disclosed in the CPP Investments Annual Report.
+- 12.1 CPP Investments may use derivatives to achieve its portfolio management objectives, including strategies to achieve intended market, credit, interest rate and currency exposures, mitigate and manage risks, reduce costs, increase expected returns, and diversify financing and investing alternatives available to each Investment Portfolio and Pool. - 12.2 The fair values, notional amounts and contractual maturities of all derivative financial instruments are disclosed in the CPP Investments Annual Report via the Financial Statements.

-13.0 LIQUIDITY
+13.0 CPP CASH OUTFLOW REQUIREMENTS

 13.1 The CPP provides its monthly net cash outflow requirements to CPP Investments, which manages the Cash for Benefits Portfolio of each Account so that the CPP can meet its financial obligations on any given business day.
-For more details, see

-"Statement of Investment Objectives, Policies, Return Expectations, and Risk Management for the Cash for Benefits Portfolios of the Base Canada Pension Plan and the Additional Canada Pension Plan" available at www.cppinvestments.com.
+For more details, see "Statement of Investment Objectives, Policies, Return Expectations, and Risk Management for the Cash for Benefits Portfolios of the Base Canada Pension Plan and the Additional Canada Pension Plan" available at www.cppinvestments.com.